jrwiegand/tdd-project/README.rst

 Overview
 --------
-This is a `django`_ web application tutorial with TDD.
+This is a `django`_ web application tutorial with Test Driven Development.
 The tutorial comes from the book `Test Driven Web Development with Python`_ and includes his repo, `here`_.

 Requirements
 ------------